Living well with COPD

 Establish a routine for going to bed, getting up and resting.
 Avoid sleeping too much during the day – or drinking too much alcohol or caffeine – or you will find it difficult to sleep at night.

-Infections, such as flu or pneumonia, can easily infect your lungs as they are more susceptible compared with healthy people.
+Infections, such as flu, COVID-19 or pneumonia, can easily infect your lungs as they are more susceptible compared with healthy people.
 Doctors recommend that you have a flu vaccine each year and a pneumonia vaccine if you are over 65 years old.
+You should also have your COVID-19 vaccine.

 How will my illness be monitored?